Melbourne City Ballet: History

 In 2013, Michael Pappalardo was frustrated with the limited amount of choreographic and career options available to professional classical ballet artists within Australia.
 Under the name "Melbourne City Ballet", he began to choreograph contemporary and neoclassical works with other professional artists (including principal artist Yuiko Masukawa) in a studio in Fitzroy for project based productions.
 The group performed in various events throughout the year including the 2013 Short+Sweet Festival (Consumption) and Melbourne Fringe Festival (Parallel Connections).

 In 2014, the company commenced an extensive fundraising campaign to obtain their own ballet studios and in June moved into their first location named the Bardin Theatre on Glenlyon Road, Brunswick, Victoria.
-The venue featured one large studio in close proximity to the CBD, allowing the company to focus on developing works full time throughout the year.
+The venue featured one large studio close to the CBD, allowing the company to focus on developing works full time throughout the year.
 It was during this year that Melbourne City Ballet established an effective board to govern the company, known as MCB Incorporated, officially establishing not-for-profit status for the company.
 Melbourne City Ballet performed a full season within Melbourne consisting of D-Minor, double bill Consumption, showcase Placebo and a new adaption of Carmen.
 The company also toured to Sydney with their contemporary offering A Night with Melbourne City Ballet as special guests of the Sydney Fringe Festival.
 New training programs began to be offered by the company's artists, including the Melbourne City Youth Ballet and Junior Extension Program.

 In 2015, Melbourne City Ballet offered their first pre-professional course known as Finishing Year, whose participants trained alongside the professional company artists throughout the year.
 The 2015 season calendar saw the company slowly move away from contemporary based ballet and more toward a neoclassical ballet offering.
 The program featured an adaption of the traditional Coppélia, contemporary showcase EXHALE, a new adaption of William Shakespeare's A Midsummer Night's Dream, children's ballet The Magic Toyshop, neoclassical season Piano Sessions and the tragic story of Romeo & Juliet.
 The company also embarked on a 12 venue tour of their 2014 work Carmen across New South Wales and Victoria.
 Melbourne City Ballet's artists were invited to perform an excerpt of A Midsummer Night's Dream at the Australian Dance Awards in Adelaide, South Australia.